 The partnership has produced a leaflet explaining the meaning of NRPF and what support is available to people in emergency situations including a glossary of what support is provided by agencies in the North East.
 Click here to access the resource.

 Similar problems to accessing public funds can extend to EEA nationals who have lost their right to reside.
 Having no right to reside effects an individual’s entitlement to housing, homelessness assistance and welfare benefits.
-The group have further published a leaflet explaining the relevant definitions and restrictions that apply to this group of individuals, and the support available to them in emergency situations.
+The partnership has further published a leaflet explaining the relevant definitions and restrictions that apply to this group of individuals, and the support available to them in emergency situations.
 Click here to access this resource.

-Get involved in the Working Group
+Get involved in the Partnership